Rafaeloliveira945093/Bot/replit.md

 # Overview

 This is a Telegram bot application built with Python and the python-telegram-bot library.
-The bot provides a menu-driven interface for users to interact with various features including sending messages with media/text/buttons to a group chat, and forwarding messages.
-The bot is designed to handle conversation flows with multiple states and provides options for content management and message distribution.
+The bot provides a menu-driven interface for users to interact with various features including sending messages with media/text/buttons to a group chat, automatic message forwarding to registered groups, and group registration management.
+The bot is designed to handle conversation flows with multiple states and provides options for content management and automated message distribution.

 # User Preferences